adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-the purpose of use is specified in advance, and to the extent necessary to achieve the purpose, it will be done after obtaining the consent of the person in an appropriate manner.
+the purpose of use is specified in advance, and to the extent necessary to achieve the purpose, it will be done after obtaining the consent of the person in an appropriate manner
-- When using personal information, we will take measures to ensure that it is not used beyond the extent that is necessary in order to achieve the specified purposes.
+- When using personal information, we will take measures to ensure that it is not used beyond the extent that is necessary in order to achieve the specified purposes
-- If it is necessary to provide personal information, we will do so after obtaining the person's consent.
+- If it is necessary to provide personal information, we will do so after obtaining the person's consent

 ### Purpose of using appropriate personal information

 We will use your personal information for the following purposes:

-- To confirm your identity;
+- To confirm your identity
-- To respond to your questions and provide related customer service;
+- To respond to your questions and provide related customer service
 - To detect and prevent fraud
-or other financial crime;
+or other financial crime
-- To monitor and protect the security of our information, systems and network;
+- To monitor and protect the security of our information, systems and network
-- For internal business intelligence purposes, to conduct research, product development and enhancement;
+- For internal business intelligence purposes, to conduct research, product development and enhancement
 - With your explicit consent,
 to inform you of
-changes made to our Site and other services;
+changes made to our Site and other services
 - With your explicit consent,
-to conduct marketing and commercial activities and to market relevant offers and promotions to you;
+to conduct marketing and commercial activities and to market relevant offers and promotions to you
-- To ensure that content from our Site is presented most effectively for you and your computer;
+- To ensure that content from our Site is presented most effectively for you and your computer
-- To enable you to search for information on our Site;
+- To enable you to search for information on our Site
-- To improve our Site;
+- To improve our Site
-- To enable us to deliver our services to you.
+- To enable us to deliver our services to you

 ### Emails